MICHELINS'S Binding Corporate Rules

 Michelin Group entities undertake to implement training programmes on the protection of their employees’ Personal data, particularly those who have access to and retrieve Data, those involved in developing data processing systems, managerial staff and the staff of group personnel, IT, audit and security Group Services.
 An example of a user guide for French employees is attached as appendix 6.

-Relevant, up-to-date information on transferring Personal data and a copy of the Binding Corporate Rules are available on the Group Intranet: this information will also be circulated by internal memo and posted on the notice boards provided for the
+Relevant, up-to-date information on transferring Personal data and a copy of the Binding Corporate Rules are available on the Group Intranet: this information will also be circulated by internal memo and posted on the notice boards provided for the purpose.

-Disciplinary action may be taken in response to breaches of these Binding Corporate
+Disciplinary action may be taken in response to breaches of these Binding Corporate Rules.
+The relevant disciplinary measures are set out in Article XVII below.

 XII.
 DIFFICULTY FOR ENTITIES TO APPLY COMPANY BINDING CORPORATE RULES